All work

 👉 onelink.intruity.com

-This project represents my approach to enterprise product design: understanding complex user needs, balancing technical constraints, and delivering solutions that create measurable business value.
+This project represents my approach to enterprise product design: understanding a new user segment, designing flexible systems that fit real workflows, and iterating toward measurable adoption.

 More work